NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/movers.rst

 Similarly, winds can be derived from gridded meteorological models using the :class:`gnome.movers.WindMover` class.

-These movers are tied to a objects in the :class:`gnome.environment.Environment` which were described more fully in the previous section.
+These movers are tied to objects in the :class:`gnome.environment.Environment` which were described more fully in the previous section.
 The primary supported format for gridded winds and currents is NetCDF.
 See the :doc:`../file_formats/netcdf` section for more information.

 Here's an example first building an environment object from a gridded wind::